etienneschalk/scientific-data-viewer/README.md

 # Ctrl+Shift+P → "Create Extension Virtual Environment"

 # The extension will automatically:
-# 1. Check if uv is available (faster, modern Python package manager)
+# 1. Check if uv is available
+# 2. If uv is available: Install Python 3.13 and create environment
-# 2. If uv is not available, offer to install it or use Python venv
+# 3. If uv is not available: Fall back to Python extension behavior
-# 3. Install Python 3.13 using uv (if available) for latest features
-# 4. Create a virtual environment in its storage space with Python 3.13
-# 5. Install all required packages using uv (if available) or pip
+# 4. Install all required packages using uv (if available) or pip
-# 6. Use this environment for all operations
+# 5. Use this environment for all operations
 ```

 **Using uv (recommended for modern Python projects)**: